Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Sweden is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national law.
+As a member of the European Union (EU), Sweden is subject to accounting, auditing, and financial reporting requirements established through EU Regulations and Directives as transposed into national legislation.
+Sweden has aligned its legal and regulatory framework with the EU acquis communautaire relating to corporate reporting, statutory audit, and professional oversight.

 Accounting Framework